Reclaiming Our Water

 Jay Morrison

-I have been in the bulk water dispensing station controls and septage receiving station controls world for over 20 years.
-Together with the team at Flowpoint, we have helped over 700 communities in North America implement our turn-key solutions, cloud-based software, and controls to help them better manage their bulk water dispensing and septage receiving processes.
+Jay has been in the bulk water dispensing station controls and septage receiving station controls world for over 25 years.
+Together with the team at Flowpoint, we have helped over 1,000 communities across North America and the Caribbean implement our turn-key solutions, cloud-based software, and controls to help them better manage and automate their bulk water dispensing, septage receiving, modular water treatment and modular decentralized wastewater treatment processes.